-Day 15: Halong Bay - Hanoi
+Day 14: Halong Bay - Hanoi

 Spend the morning sailing through Halong Bay.
 After an early lunch (or brunch meal) disembark your cruise and return to Hanoi.
-This evening, attend The Quintessence of Tonkin show, an artistic open-air performance celebrating the rich history of northern Vietnam.
+The afternoon is at leisure before your guide picks you up for one of Hanoi's excellent cultural shows.

-Day 16: Hanoi Meals: B, L, D
+Day 15: Hanoi Meals: B, L

 Discover the sights of Hanoi today.
 First stop will be Ba Dinh Square, then the Ho Chi Minh Quarter and pass Ho Chi Minh's Mausoleum, followed by the Humble House on Stilts and the One Pillar Pagoda.
-Next, drive to the serene Temple of Literature, Hanoi's first university.
+Next, drive to the serene Temple of Literature, Hanoi's first university before a final evening at leisure in Hanoi.

-Day 17-18: Depart Hanoi Meals: B, L, D
+Day 16: Depart Hanoi

+Meals: B

-Any time before your flight is free at your leisure today.
-You will be transferred from the hotel to the airport, according to the departure time of your international flight.
-Fly to New Zealand, arriving home the same or following day.
+You will be transferred 1 hour from the hotel to the airport, according to the departure time of your international flight.
+Any time before your flight is at leisure.